 - Proactive Customer Communication: We have sent a personalized message to every affected customer through Amazon’s buyer-seller messaging system, apologizing for the delay and providing them with their new, upgraded tracking information.

 - Annotation: Notice the use of strong verbs and past-tense language.
 These are actions that are already done.
-You're showing Amazon what you did, not what you will do.
+You’re showing Amazon what you did, not what you will do.
 Specifying the exact number of orders and explaining that you paid for expedited shipping shows you took the problem seriously and invested your own money to fix it.
-If you need a more structured format, you can find a helpful Amazon Plan of Action template here.
+Including documentation as evidence further reinforces the credibility and authenticity of your corrective actions.

 C. Long-Term Preventative Measures